plexil-group/plexil_docs/GettingStarted/Tutorial.rst

 ----------------

 Abstraction is a key idea when programming that allows the creation of more organized less error prone code.
-In |PLEXIL| abstraction is achieved through :ref:`library calls <library_call>`.
+In PLEXIL abstraction is achieved through :ref:`library calls <library_call>`.
 In our example we would like our robot to move to several different objects, the energy sources, the flags, and the goals.
 To avoid copied code we will write a library node that determines the best direction to go for any of these objects.

-Because each |PLEXIL| file may only have one top level node we will write our library node in a new file called ``BestDirection.ple``.
+Because each PLEXIL file may only have one top level node we will write our library node in a new file called ``BestDirection.ple``.

 ::

    BestDirection:
    {
-       In Real directionVals[4];   // The value of moving in each direction (Read Only) In Integer visibilityVals[4];  // The visibility value of each direction (Read Only) InOut Integer maxDirection; // An out-parameter used to return the best direction to the calling node.
+       // The value of moving in each direction (Read Only) In Real directionVals[4];

+       // The visibility value of each direction (Read Only) In Integer visibilityVals[4];

+       // An out-parameter used to return the best direction to the calling node.
+       InOut Integer maxDirection;

        Real maxVal = 0;    // Track the max val just like before